-- a. provide safe and efficient vehicle movements for the largest vehicle type expected to use the facility; - b. avoid reverse manoeuvring onto or from any strategic, arterial or collector road, and from any local road where this would adversely affect safety: - c. provide for separation between service vehicles, car parking, pedestrians and cyclists; - d. avoid obstruction of any accessway; - e. be accessed from the rear of the site or a service lane where a site is located in a town centre and rear or service access is available; and - f. avoid direct access to or from Williams Street in Kaiapoi or High Street in Rangiora when located on a site within the Business 1 Zone.
+- a. provide safe and efficient vehicle movements for the largest vehicle type expected to use the facility; - b. avoid reverse manoeuvring onto or from any strategic, arterial or collector road, and onto or from any local road where this would adversely affect safety; - c. provide for sufficient separation between service vehicles, car parking, pedestrians and cyclists to enable safe use of the facility: - d. avoid obstruction of any accessway; - e. be accessed from the rear of the site or a service lane where a site is located in a town centre and sufficient rear or service access is available for service vehicles expected to use the site; and - f. avoid direct access to or from Williams Street in Kaiapoi or High Street in Rangiora when located on a site within the Business 1 Zone.